-Trumpeter Curtis Dietz is a native of Hanover, Ontario and has been a member of Symphony Nova Scotia since 1996.
-He is a graduate of the University of Montreal and also studied at the University of Toronto, the Royal Conservatory of Music, and the Banff Centre.
-Before coming to Symphony Nova Scotia, Curtis was a freelance musician in Montreal performing with the Montreal Symphony Orchestra, I Musici de Montreal, and L’Orchestre Metropolitain.
+A native of Hanover, Ontario, Curtis Dietz has been a member of Symphony Nova Scotia since 1996.
+He is a graduate of the University of Montréal, and also studied at the University of Toronto and the Banff Center for the Arts.

 Q&A with Curtis

 Forever (i.e. over 30 years… God help me).

 I ask myself this all the time (usually after playing a wrong note or getting lost in a piece).
 I guess Herb Alpert sounded cool to a five-year-old.